Prompt Library · 36 prompts

 I have the following receipts/transactions that need to be booked.

-[LIST THE TRANSACTIONS: date, amount, supplier, what it relates to]
+[LIST THE TRANSACTIONS: date, amount, vendor, what it concerns]

 For each transaction:

-3. If it's a borderline case — explain why and what I should check
+3. If it is a borderline case — explain why and what I should check

-NOTE: I understand this is not accounting advice.
-I want a basis to discuss with my accountant.
+NOTE: I understand that this is not accounting advice.
+I want a basis to discuss with my auditor.

 FO-06